The MIT Sloan Experts Series

 Gordon Edes (@GordonEdes) joined as host.
 Edes is a strategic communications advisor and Red Sox historian for the Fenway Sports Group.
 He was a sports writer for 35 years for The Boston Globe, ESPN Boston, and many other prominent outlets.

-To learn more about how COVID-19 will affect the sports industry search for the #MITSloanExperts hashtag to find the Twitter Chat from Tuesday, June 23.
+To learn more about how COVID-19 will affect the sports industry view a recap of the Twitter chat here.
 Continue to ask your questions using the hashtag #MITSloanExperts.